PeakSat/yamcs-instance/README.md

 This repository holds the source code of the Yamcs application used for the AcubeSAT mission.

-The primary Mission's Database is stored at Yamcs server, in which delivered data can be archived and then processed using the Yamcs web interface.
-The operator can also send TCs that are stored at the Yamcs database.
+The primary **Mission's Database** is stored at Yamcs server, in which **Telemetry data** can be archived and then processed using the Yamcs web interface.
+The operator can also send **Telecommands** that are stored at the Yamcs database.

+Yamcs includes a web interface which provides quick access and control over many of its features.
+The web interface runs on port 8090 and integrates with the security system of Yamcs.

-Its structure is mainly following the XTCE encoding schema, with the exception of the constraints imposed by the Yamcs mission control software.
+The application's structure is mainly following the XTCE encoding schema, with the exception of the constraints imposed by the Yamcs mission control software.

 ## Running Yamcs